TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-05-09-generating-domain-driven-code.md

 }
 ```

-> **ChatGPT:** Now the `Garageaggregate` root can register employees with their shift dates, start times, and end times. `TheValidateEmployeeWorkHours` method checks if the employee work hours constraints are satisfied before registering the employee for a shift.
+> **ChatGPT:** Now the `GarageAggregate` root can register employees with their shift dates, start times, and end times. `TheValidateEmployeeWorkHours` method checks if the employee work hours constraints are satisfied before registering the employee for a shift.
 >
 > Next, we’ll update the ScheduleAppointment method to ensure the employee is not booked for two cars at the same time, and each car is assumed to take two hours.
 We’ll also add a half-an-hour grace period at the end of every appointment.